Hello to my friends, colleaques, Twitter followers and blog readers,

 Key to your strategic planning questions, “Who are Your 2.0 Influencers?”
 (Here is a semi-relevant article, GovTech’s Top 25 Doers, Dreamers and Drivers of 2010).

-I assume, if you are a PR, MarCom, marketing, or communication professional, your goal is to help the media, your constituents and your key influencers to do their job more efficiently to achieve your overall communication and business goals.
-More, to the point, shape opinion, create change, win more business and win more clients with consistent continuous integrated communications.
+I assume, if you are a PR, MarCom, marketing or communication professional, that your goal is to help the media, your constituents and your key influencers to do their job more efficiently to achieve your overall communication and business goals.
+More, to the point, drive traffic, shape opinion, create change, win more business and win more clients with consistent continuous integrated communications.

 The Internet never sleeps and it transcends all business time zones and media deadlines, 24/7/365, no matter where you are.